fisher-alice/johnny-five-wiki/Getting-started-with-Raspberry-Pi-node-red-and-IoT.md

 ## Install Raspbian

 You will need the [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) Jessie image installed on the pi.
-The doc was written with the `2015-21-11` release.
+This doc was written based on the `2015-21-11` release.

 You will also need to have network configured.
 Wifi or wired ethernet will do.